LAVA-LAB/logRASM/ReadMe.md

 # 8. Rebuilding the Docker container

-The docker container (for AMD and X86 architectures) can be rebuilt from the source code by executing the following command in the root directory of the artifact (here, 1.0 indicates the version):
+The Docker container (for AMD and X86 architectures) can be rebuilt from the source code by executing the following command in the root directory of the artifact (here, 1.0 indicates the version):

 ```